 - Conducting research on various issues related to child development

 Clinical psychology is one mental health career that involves assessing, diagnosing, treating, and preventing mental illness.
-Most clinical psychologists have a doctorate degree in clinical psychology, although opportunities also exist for those with a master’s degree.
+Most clinical psychologists have a doctorate degree in clinical psychology.
+Opportunities also exist for those with a master’s degree.

 Before you decide on a career in clinical psychology, you need to consider your future goals.
 Do you want to work with children, adolescents, or adults?
 Are you interested in having your own therapy practice?
 Such factors can play an important role in your choice of a clinical graduate program or area of specialization.